talalhassann/talalhassann/README.md

 ## TALAL HASSAN
 #### I am a Data Scientist or Am I?
-I've 3+ years of extensive work experience in data-intensive projects, overcoming complex architectural and scalability challenges of Medical & B2B industry.
-Proficient in advance NLP, Computer Vision, Predictive Modeling and Data Engineering, hands-on experience in Python, TSQL, R. Capable of developing, testing, deploying diverse services translating business needs to substantial deliverables.
+I’m Talal, a data scientist specializing in Natural Language Processing (NLP), Large Language Models (LLMS), Information Retrieval, Optimizations, Recommendation Engines and Data Pipelines.

+Experienced in distributed training/fine-tuning and deploying models, with a knack for optimizing performance through low-rank adaptation.
+Passionate about developing recommendation engines and information retrieval systems that enhance user experiences.

+I'm fascinated by the persona and behavioral aspects of AI.
+I strive to create systems that not only provide accurate results but also engage users on a deeper level.
+By understanding the nuances of human interaction, I aim to bring a touch of humanity to AI.

+If you're seeking a seasoned Data Scientist, a transformer tamer, or a large language model whisperer, look no further.
+Together, we'll create magic, laughter, and groundbreaking advancements.
+And hey, we might even uncover the ultimate answer to life, the universe, and everything along the way.

 ## EXPERTISE
 - Data Science
+- Machine Learning / Deep Learning
+- Natural Language Processing (NLP)
+- Data Pipelines
 - Data Engineering
 - Databases
-- Machine Learning / Deep Learning
-- Natural Language Processing (NLP)
-- Computer Vision
-- Image Processing
 - Information Retrieval
 - Leadership

 ## SKILLS
 - Technolgies
-  - Python, TSQL, GraphQL, Artificial Intelligence, Deep Learning (DL), Machine Learning (ML), Natural Language Processing (NLP), Computer Vision (CV), Graphs
+  - Python, TSQL, GraphQL, Artificial Intelligence, Deep Learning (DL), Machine Learning (ML), Natural Language Processing (NLP), Graphs
 - Databases
   - MySQL, SQL Server, Neo4j
 - Cloud Services